stuartellis/sve-personal-website/content/articles/just-task-runner.md

 You have two ways to organize the other _justfiles_ in a project:

-1. Modules
+1. Directory structure
-2. Directory hierarchy
+2. Modules

 You can combine these approaches, but few projects will be complex enough to need to do this.

+The project directory structure approach is to create a _justfile_ in the root directory of the project, and then create an extra _justfile_ in each sub-directory that relates to a separate area of work.
+You then enable _fallback_ in the _justfiles_ in subdirectories.
+Users change working directories to get different recipes from the nearest _justfile_, and if they specify a recipe that is not defined in the nearest _justfile_, then _just_ will try _justfiles_ in parent directories.

-If you are starting a new project, consider using _just_ modules.
+If you are starting a new project, you might  consider using _just_ modules.
 Real-world projects often have multiple components with many tasks, and _just_ modules enable you to define clear namespaces for recipes.
 Modules also provide more flexibility for organizing the files that contain your recipes.

 The modules feature is available in _just_ 1.19.0 and above, but it is currently _unstable_, which means that it is expected to work correctly, but it is not subject to the standard compatibility guarantees of _just_.
 This also means that you either need to set the environment variable _JUST_UNSTABLE_ as _true_, or use the _--unstable_ option when you run commands with _just_.

+## Using justfiles in a Directory Structure

+If you use multiple _justfiles_ in a project, consider following these guidelines:

+- Create the first recipe in the root _justfile_ with the name _help_.
+Write _@just --list_ in the body of the recipe.
+When _just_ is invoked without the name of a recipe, it runs the first recipe in the _justfile_.
+- Create an extra _justfile_ in each subdirectory that should be a separate scope of operations.
+For example, if you have a monorepo, create a child _justfile_ in the main directory for each component.
+- Set _fallback_ to _true_ in each _justfile_ that is NOT in the root directory of the project.
+This enables _just_ to find recipes from the root _justfile_ as well as the _justfile_ in the current working directory.
+- If you have many recipes for a single _justfile_, consider putting the recipes into several _.just_ files and using [imports](https://just.systems/man/en/chapter_53.html) to combine them.
+- To ensure that you do not accidentally run a recipe from a user _justfile_, do NOT set _fallback_ to _true_ in a _justfile_ in the root directory of a project.
+- To create namespaces for recipes, decide a standard prefix for each group of recipes, and set the name of each recipe to start with that prefix, e.g. _sys-_.
+- Use the [no-cd attribute](https://just.systems/man/en/chapter_32.html#disabling-changing-directory190) to define recipes that may be executed in one of several different possible directories.
+By default _just_ sets the working directory to be the location of the _justfile_ that contains the recipe.

-### Using Modules
+## Using Modules

 If you decide to use _just_ modules in your project, consider following these guidelines: